A FESTIVAL FOR EMILIE MAYER

 BEHIND THE SCENES

-During rehearsals for the Emilie Mayer Festival, we spoke to AKAMUS concertmaster Bernhard Forck about the rediscovery of the composer, her determined personality, the revolutionary era in which she lived and her creations, which will be performed at the Pierre Boulez Saal.
+During rehearsals for the Emilie Mayer Festival, we spoke with Bernhard Forck, concertmaster of the Akademie für Alte Musik Berlin, about rediscovering the composer, her extraordinary personality, the revolutionary era she lived through, and her works, which will be heard at the Pierre Boulez Saal.

 Click on "CC" for English subtitles.